Psykotikism/Mutant_Tanks/README.md

  * Called right before a player dies.
  * Use this forward to do anything before the player dies.
  *
- * @param client		Client index of the dying player.
+ * @param victim		Client index of the dying player.
+ * @param attacker		Client index of the killer.
  **/
-forward void MT_OnPlayerEventKilled(int player);
+forward void MT_OnPlayerEventKilled(int victim, int attacker);

 /**
  * Called right before a player is hit by a bile bomb (vomit jar).
  * Use this forward to do anything before the player is hit.
  *
- * @param client		Client index of the hit player.
+ * @param player		Client index of the hit player.
  * @param thrower		Client index of the survivor that threw the bile bomb (vomit jar).
  *
  * @return			Plugin_Handled to prevent the player from being hit, Plugin_Continue to allow.